microsoft/sqllinuxlabs/containers/readme.md

 >ProductCatalog /var/opt/mssql/data/ProductCatalog.mdf
 >ProductCatalog_log /var/opt/mssql/data/ProductCatalog_log.ldf

-7. Restore the backup.
-Edit the `-P` with `SA_PASSWORD` used in the previous command to start the container:
+7. Edit the `-P` with the value of `SA_PASSWORD` used to start the container and restore the database in the container:
 ```
 sudo docker exec -it sql2 /opt/mssql-tools/bin/sqlcmd \
    -S localhost -U SA -P YourStrong!Passw0rd \